-A deed to Blackacre executed by John Doe and recorded in 1965 reserved the right of entry to explore and extract mineral rights.
-A deed to Blackacre in 1975 does not mention the mineral rights reservation.
+A deed to Blackacre executed by John Doe and recorded in 1965 reserved all of the subsurface minerals to Blackacre and the right of entry to explore and extract those minerals.
+A deed to Blackacre in fee simple is recorded in 1975, and it does not mention the 1965 deed, the mineral reservation, or the right of access.
 No notice of a claim based on the reservation has been filed.
-Marketability of title to Blackacre was sought to be determined in 2007.
-Did the right of entry to explore and extract mineral rights constitute a cloud upon the title?
+In 2006, was title to Blackacre free and clear of the right of entry to explore and extract mineral rights by operation of the Act?